Webinar: Emerging Location-based Services and Technologies, GeoSurveillance and Social Justice Issues

 Watch the Recording for this Webinar below!

-Watch the Recordings of Mini-Track Discussions 3 below!
+Watch the Recording of Concluding Commentary (Abbas) below!

 To Register for this Webinar (FREE):